FriendsOfSymfony/FOSHttpCacheBundle/Resources/doc/overview.rst

 If you want to use something else than Symfony HttpClient, see Packagist for a list of available `client implementations`_.

-Of you use an old version of Symfony, you must add the bundle to your application:
+If you use an old version of Symfony, you must manually register the bundle to your application:

 .. code-block:: php